 - A business area has many places other than intersections where vehicles or pedestrians will likely enter the road.
 These areas include business entrances, institutions, construction sites, and railway entrances.
 Always look left and right at all these locations to check for other vehicles and pedestrians.

-- When driving through a business area, check your mirrors every five to 10 seconds and even more often when in heavy traffic or in areas where vehicles are moving at differing speeds.
+- Check your mirrors every five to 10 seconds.
+If you’re in an area with heavy traffic or areas with vehicles moving at differing speeds, check your mirrors even more frequently.

 - Remain in the safest lane while driving through the area — typically the curb or centre lanes.
 Keep in the centre of the lane markings, always look 10 to 12 seconds ahead, and remain within the posted speed limit.

-- Maintain a safe two to three-second following distance and try to keep an open space on both sides of you on a multi-lane road.
+- Maintain a safe two to three-second following distance and keep an open space on both sides of you on a multi-lane road in case you need to make an evasive maneuver.
 Avoid driving in other vehicles’ blind spots and behind large vehicles obstructing your view.

 New Drivers Deserve Quality Used Cars From Clutch

-Now that you understand how to pass the G test in Ontario, you may start considering a quality used car once you pass the road test.
+With a firm understanding of how to pass your G test in Ontario, now’s a great time to consider a quality used car once you pass the road test.
 You can find one and complete the purchase 100% online with Clutch — Canada’s leading online used car retailer.

 Check out our range of top-notch used vehicles online, choose the one you love, and complete the purchase online.
 You can also secure financing and purchase extended warranties online for added convenience.